 THOMPSON RECREATION CENTER: Offerings include a wide variety of classes and activities: arts, crafts, painting, basketball (adult/teens), boxing, Capoeria, cheerleading, Chen taiji, ceramics, drawing, football, games, grappling, ice hockey, judo, Muay Thai, self-defense, soccer, hockey (street and ice), video games, weight room, zumba.
 Located at 1189 Dennison Ave.
 Call 614-645-3082

-COLUMBUS RUNNING CLUB: Big downtown group run that meets every Saturday at the Columbus Running Co. in the Short North at 765 N. High St. for 8-10 a.m. run through the city.
+COLUMBUS RUNNING CLUB: Big downtown group run that meets every Saturday at the Columbus Running Co. in the Short North at 765 N. High St. for a 8-10 a.m. run through the city: all abilities, paces, distances.
+Short North Speed Work group run is every Wednesdays at 6 p.m: best for intermediate to advanced runners.
 Call 614-947-7717 or visit www.runningcompany.com

 COLUMBUS FOOD ADVENTURES: Short North Tour begins at the North Market followed by stops at six food venues.
 The 1.5 mile tour starts at 11 a.m., rain or shine and is offered every Friday and Saturday.
 The cost $55, includes tastings at 6-7 stops, a historical overview of the neighborhood, and a guide with plenty of culinary knowledge.
 Visit www.columbusfoodadventures.com or call 614-440-3177 for more info or private tour.